How to Accelerate the Electrification of Buildings in the Midwest

 These services represent potential revenue streams that can attract financing for electrification projects.

-- Energy efficiency incentives
+- Energy-efficiency incentives

 Next, regulators and lawmakers need to address policy roadblocks that could hold many consumers back from making the switch to electric systems.